 Don Anelli’s review published on Letterboxd:

-Rated Unrated/R: Graphic Violence and Graphic Language.
+Rated Unrated/R: Extreme Graphic Violence, Nudity, Language and violence-against-children.